merogersdev/gla-firebase/README.md

 - Notifications with React Toastify
 - Deployment via Docker
 - Yarn instead of NPM
+- State handled by useContext + useReducer

 ## Development

-2. Sign up for [Firebase](https://duckduckgo.com) and create Web App.
+2. Sign up for [Firebase](https://firebase.google.com/) and create Web App.
 1. Clone repository and create a .env file in the root directory.
 Add your App credentials to .env file:

 /.env